Where Are Yamaha Generators Made?

 Are Yamaha Generators Made in China?

-Yamaha is a Japanese-based multinational company; however, after the Japanese tsunami, they build some manufacturing units in China and other countries in Asia.
+Yamaha is a Japanese-based multinational company; however, after the Japanese tsunami, they built some manufacturing units in China and other countries in Asia.

 Are Yamaha Generators Made in Japan?

-The main headquarter of Yamaha is in Japan and most generators are still manufactured there, however, after the Japanese Tsunami in 2011, Yamaha expands their production units throughout Asia, particularly in China.
+The main headquarters of Yamaha is in Japan and most generators are still manufactured there, however, after the Japanese Tsunami in 2011, Yamaha expanded their production units throughout Asia, particularly in China.

 Leave a Reply